|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 SUUNTO M-3 NH Compass

-Some other features of this compass include: balanced device (for northern hemisphere) and liquid filled capsule (allowing the device to perform in a steady condition).
+Some other features of this compass for survival include: balanced device (for northern hemisphere) and liquid filled capsule (allowing the device to perform in a steady condition).

 It is very reasonably priced at $32.87.